gm8garcia/random-name/README.md

 http://vyznev.net/corewar/guide.html (explanation)
 https://crypto.stanford.edu/~blynn/play/redcode.html (Another site)

-It's getting hard to keep track of which ones are from the interwebs and which ones I made.
-Here's a list of the ones I've made: hulk.red quick_lose.red (that one is a joke) option1.red (don't use that, it sucks)
+It's getting hard to keep track of which ones are from the interwebs and which ones I like the most.
+Here's a list instead:
+-hulk.red
+-quick_lose.red (that one is a joke)
+-option1.red (don't use that, it sucks)
+-hog.red (The best one yet, testing on the sample warriors I found online to verify its integrity)

+beast.red is the best warrior I found online, will be the base warrior.
+If my warrior can beat it, it's a good one.